-Black-grass control does not start with pre-emergence herbicide programme.
-Doing everything possible to reduce the weed population before you drill a crop is key, and it means making good management decisions right from the off.
+Black-grass control does not start with the pre-emergence herbicide programme.
+Doing everything possible to reduce the weed population before you drill the crop is key, and it means making good management decisions right from the off.
 Below is our guide to managing black-grass from harvest to drilling, starting with six general principles.

 - Don’t plan on the back of last season – the right decision depends on the conditions in the field.
 But always factor in previous seasons' cultivations to understand the black-grass seedbank.